mattiasw/browserloop/PROJECT_CONTEXT.md

 - **Page pooling system** for browser session reuse and performance optimization
 - **Comprehensive error handling** with structured logging and categorization
 - **Multi-stage Docker builds** for significant size optimization
+- **CI/CD automation** with GitHub Actions for testing, security, and deployment

-This project is now **highly optimized**, **production-ready**, and provides a complete MCP screenshot server solution with advanced performance features.
+This project is now **complete**, **production-ready**, and provides a comprehensive MCP screenshot server solution with enterprise-grade CI/CD automation.